scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 ``GpuSum``, ``GpuElementwise``, and ``GpuConv2d`` generate a wider variety of implementations than their respective host expressions.
-The difference in speed on a GPU between a naïve and an optimal implementation of an expression as simple as row summation in a matrix can be an order of magnitude or more.
+With the current generation of graphics cards, the difference in speed between a naïve implementation and an optimal implementation of an expression as simple as matrix row summation can be an order of magnitude or more.
 The fact that Theano's GPU ``ndarray``-like type supports strided tensors makes it even more important for the GPU code generators to support a variety of memory layouts.
-Still, these custom-made CUDA kernels account for the good GPU performance in our benchmarks.
+These compile-time specialized CUDA kernels are integral to Theano's GPU performance.

 Limitations and Future Work
 ---------------------------

-While most of the development effort went into making Theano produce fast code, not as much went into optimizing the compilation process itself, thus the compilation time tends to grow super-linearly with the size of the expression graph.
-Theano can deal with graphs up to a few thousand nodes, with compilation times typically in the range of seconds.
-Beyond that, it can be impractically slow, unless you disable some of the more expensive optimizations, or compile pieces of the graph separately.
+While most of the development effort has been directed at making Theano produce fast code, not as much attention has been paid to the optimization of the compilation process itself.
+At present, the compilation time tends to grow super-linearly with the size of the expression graph.
+Theano can deal with graphs up to a few thousand nodes, with compilation times typically on the order of seconds.
+Beyond that, it can be impractically slow, unless some of the more expensive optimizations are disabled, or pieces of the graph are compiledseparately.

 A Theano function call also requires more overhead (on the order of microseconds) than a native Python function call.
 For this reason, Theano is suited to